We only ship to addresses in the USA. Live somewhere else? Please order from our international distributor. Click Here

 There are five crucial lessons John talks about in his book which are crucial to financial independence:

 2. Your mindset determines financial gain (or loss): How you view yourself is the key to how you can profit from yourself.
 For as long as you undermine and question your own abilities, you will remain poor.
 And if you live with optimism and energy, that will compel you to seek out new avenues and resources; wealth then follows.
+Options and opportunities are all around us, the point is to have the right mindset to see them.

 3. Your relationships are investments: The people you choose to spend time with influence how you look at the world and what is possible.
 If you spend time with people who are unmotivated and not eager to act, you, too, will become like them.
 Hang out with people who are driven, successful, and motivated--and you'll become like them.
+It's social engineering--our communities and colleagues are who we model ourselves on.

 5. Own your power: If you measure your power in terms of money, then you are not owning it--it owns you.
 True wealth is about taking your life back.
-Owning yourself and conducting yourself in such a manner that shows you are the master of your fate
+Owning yourself and conducting yourself in such a manner that shows you are the master of your fate.